Linearized Attention Cannot Enter the Kernel Regime at Any Practical Width: Introduction

 Attention mechanisms have revolutionized deep learning across domains, yet the learning processes that give attention its characteristic flexibility lack rigorous theoretical characterization.
 Conventional approaches focus on architectural properties at initialization or final performance, missing the crucial dynamics of how attention learns.

 Recent advances in Neural Tangent Kernel (NTK) theory have enabled precise analysis of neural network learning dynamics through kernel methods \citep{jacot2018neural, lee2019wide}, yet attention mechanisms have remained largely outside this theoretical framework.
-The NTK framework predicts that sufficiently wide networks operate in a ``lazy training'' regime where the kernel remains approximately constant during training, enabling kernel-based analysis.
+The NTK framework predicts that sufficiently wide networks operate in a \emph{lazy training} regime where the kernel remains approximately constant during training, enabling kernel-based analysis.

+This connection carries direct practical consequences.
+Modern influence methods (TRAK \citep{park2023trak}, DataInf \citep{kwon2023datainf}, EK-FAC \citep{grosse2023ekfac}) share a foundational assumption: the model operates near the kernel regime, so the first-order NTK approximation holds throughout training.
+When applied to transformers, this assumption is taken for granted; practitioners use influence scores to audit training data, detect poisoning, and select representative examples \citep{koh2017understanding, zhang2022rethinking}. \textbf{Central question.} \emph{When, if ever, does linearized attention enter the kernel regime, and what follows for model accountability if it does, or if it structurally cannot?} If convergence holds, influence methods applied to attention inherit their theoretical guarantees; if convergence fails at every practical width, those scores are ungrounded and exploitable.
+This paper provides the first structural answer.

-This work makes a surprising empirical discovery: linearized attention mechanisms do not converge to their infinite-width NTK limits, even at large widths.
-As shown in Figure~\ref{fig:ntk_convergence}, while standard two-layer ReLU networks exhibit the expected monotonic decrease in NTK distance $\|f_m - f_{\text{NTK}}\|$ as width increases, attention-enhanced architectures show fundamentally different behavior: NTK distance fails to decrease and instead remains high or increases.
-The trajectory varies by dataset (non-monotonic on MNIST, monotonically increasing on CIFAR-10), but both exhibit the key signature of non-convergence.
+Figure~\ref{fig:ntk_convergence} confirms the prediction of Theorem~\ref{thm:cubic_conditioning}: standard two-layer ReLU networks exhibit the expected monotonic decrease in NTK distance $\|f_m - f_{\text{NTK}}\|$ as width increases, while attention-enhanced architectures show fundamentally different behavior.
+NTK distance fails to decrease and instead remains high or increases, with trajectory varying by dataset (non-monotonic on MNIST, monotonically increasing on CIFAR-10).
+Both exhibit the key signature of non-convergence.
 This reveals that attention operates in the \emph{feature learning} regime \citep{chizat2019lazy}, where representations evolve substantially during training.

 To quantify the implications of this non-convergence, \emph{influence malleability} is introduced, defined as the capacity to dynamically alter reliance on training examples as their quality changes.
-The analysis reveals that attention exhibits 6--9$\times$ higher influence malleability compared to standard ReLU networks, providing a measurable signature of attention's sensitivity to training data.
+The analysis reveals that attention exhibits 2--9$\times$ higher influence malleability compared to standard ReLU networks, providing a measurable signature of attention's sensitivity to training data.